us190190/messenger/README.md

-# Messenger [Service]
+# Messenger Service
-The Messaging Service is a primitive platform for real-time communication between users.
+The service is a primitive platform for real-time communication between users.
 It provides an infrastructure for sending and receiving messages, supporting features such as text messaging, group chats, and more.
 Built with performance in mind, it ensures seamless communication across various devices and platforms.

 ## Architecture diagram
       ┌─────────────┐